-- Am I going to need an internet connection?
+- Will I need an internet connection?

 - How do my requirements impact each other?

-Step 3: Shed Design and Build
+Step 3: Choosing the Design

-During colder months, a shed can be at risk from the elements, so it’s important you take measures to ensure it is structurally sound and won’t leak water.
-Especially if you will be storing electronics inside.
+During colder months, a shed can be at risk from the elements, so it’s important that you take measures to ensure it’s structurally sound and won’t leak water, especially if you’ll be storing electronics inside.

 If you’re looking for a luxury shed office which will provide you with a high-quality building to work from all year round, then a log cabin is the ideal choice.